 - Respiration is when the plant transforms the carbon dioxide it absorbs into oxygen during photosynthesis.

-When it’s too hot for the tomato plant (in the high 90 degrees Fahrenheit), the upward leaf curl is a survival technique because it reduces the surface area, lessening the amount of water that can be lost to transpiration.
+When it’s too hot for the tomato plant (in the high 90 degrees Fahrenheit), the upward leaf curl is a survival technique because it reduces the surface area, lessening the water lost to transpiration.

 When transpiration is happening faster than respiration is, leaf curl reduces the surface area, helping the plant store water until it can convert it to energy.

-It doesn’t mean though that the plant needs more hydration.
-When temperatures are high, it’s just the plants’ way to make better use of the moisture it has access to.
+It doesn’t mean, though, that the plant needs more hydration.
+When temperatures are high, it’s just the plants’ way to use better the moisture it has access to.

 The confusing part of this type of curling is that it tends to happen after a heavy watering, such as after deep watering the soil or when there’s been a heavy downpour.